ajmorton/wiredtiger-pr-bot/README.md

 # The Slack webhook (https://api.slack.com/messaging/webhooks) we send errors and warnings to.
 # These are errors and warnings about the Github app itself and used to diagnosie issues in the app.
 SLACK_WEBHOOK_DEBUG="https://hooks.slack.com/services/XXXXXX"

+# Path to the sme_groups.json file.
+# This file is a json file that maps from component names (as a string) to a list of developers
+# to assign to PRs that modify that component (as a list of strings).
+SME (Subject Matter Expert)
+# groups are developers who have experience, or would like to build experience, in a WiredTiger component.
+# These developers will be assigned to the PR when it is created if the PR has a WT ticket in the title
+# based on the components field of the WT tickets Jira page.
+# Note that assigned does not mean the developer must review the PR, just that they are aware of changes
+# taking place in the component.
+# An example file format can be found in example/example_sme_groups.json
+SME_GROUPS_PATH="path/to/sme_groups.json"

 # The following settings are located on the Github App page where you have created the app.
 This will be located in `Settings/Developer Settings`.